 EMA Planning Division works closely with TEMA and the Department of Homeland Security to mitigate the potential effects of the various hazards that might impact the county, to respond effectively to the needs of its residents and local municipalities and prepare and assist in a rapid recovery.
 The EMA Division reviews the efficiency of emergency action plans from many departments throughout the county.
 EMA Deputy Director, Tim Wilder, prepares county wide disaster drills which prepares the county departments for a variety of emergencies.
 This division prepares and oversees the implementation of hazardous mitigation and homeland security grants.
 The EMA division has 5 full time employees with a deputy director on duty 24 hours a day to respond to emergencies.
 The office has a variety of specialized units that can be deployed to assist in these efforts.
 The department has 2 rapid response vehicles, a mobile mass casualty incident unit, a rehabilitation unite and a mobile emergency communication center.
 The EMA Planning Division continues to prepare its services and residents for the unexpected.
 Jefferson County Education and Training Center offers a wide variety of classes to its employees, the community and other health care providers.

 The training center is accredited by The American Heart Association and is certified as a community training center.
-The training center offers community CPR, Basic Life Support, Advanced Cardiac Life Support, Pediatric Advanced Life Support, Advanced Medical Life Support, Basic and Advanced Trauma Life Support.
-Education Coordinator, Mark Potts, is responsible for employee education.
-Jefferson County employees are provided education that meets and exceeds state standards.
-The training center offers Emergency Medical Responder classes to the local fire departments that have First Responder programs taught by Deputy Director Rodney Satterfield.
-Paramedics at Jefferson County EMS work with Walter State Community College as preceptors for the paramedic students.
+The training center offers community CPR, Basic Life Support, Advanced Cardiac Life Support, Pediatric Advanced Life Support, The training center is also an NAEMT training center and offers courses such as, Advanced Medical Life Support, Basic and Advanced Trauma Life Support Emergency Pediatric Care and Pre-hospital Trauma Life Support courses.
+In addition, the training center has been approved by the state of TN to offer an EMT-B course twice a year.
+EMT Program Director, Charlie Williams, is responsible for the coordination of our EMT-B Program.
+The training center also offers Emergency Medical Responder classes to the local fire departments that have First Responder Agencies.
+Deputy Director, Rodney Satterfield, is responsible for coordinating these courses.
+Jefferson County EMS employees are provided education that meets and exceeds TN standards and our Paramedics at Jefferson County EMS work with Walter State Community College to mentor EMT and Paramedic students while serving as preceptors.